Written by Rene Echevarria and Naren Shankar

 It was somewhat surprising that the second to last episode of Star Trek: The Next Generation focused not on a series regular, but on a character seen earlier in the series run who disappeared.
 The Bajoran Ro Laren was a unique Starfleet officer who had difficulty with authority but seemed to grow substantially under the guidance of Captain Picard.

 Initially, she was to be the Bajoran on Star Trek: Deep Space Nine.
-I don’t know the particulars, but for some reason the role ended up going to Nana Visitor who portrays Major Kira on that series.
+I don’t know the particulars, but for some reason, the role ended up going to Nana Visitor who portrays Major Kira in that series.
 Fans of Star Trek: The Next Generation were left to wonder what had become of Ro, until Preemptive Strike.

 There are already problems starting to be seen along the demilitarized zone with Cardassia.
 The Enterprise is going to a conference about the problems when the Bajoran Ro Laren (portrayed by Michelle Forbes), now a lieutenant, beams on board.
 It’s a homecoming of sorts for the former crewmember which is interrupted by a Maquis attack on a Cardassian vessel led by Gul Evek (portrayed by Richard Poe).